D5111, 5111, 24111

 After thirteen years and four months at Gateshead, 24110 was transferred to Haymarket during March.

-Condition August: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cab front, water tank removed, shortened fuel tank, blanking plates fitted, hand/footholds plated over, straight sided sandboxes, three-rung bogie mounted footsteps, no high level air pipe fitted at No.2.
+Condition August: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cab front, water tank removed, shortened fuel tank, blanking plates fitted, hand/footholds plated over, straight sided sandboxes, three-rung bogie mounted footsteps, high level air pipes removed.

 Photograph collection of webmaster